consoledotdev/home/content/podcast/s02e02-security-thomas-ptacek-fly.io.md

 security.
 What's your take on the current state of security in these types of industries?

-**Thomas Ptacek:** I guess it's a bit of good news and a bit of bad news.
+**Thomas:** I guess it's a bit of good news and a bit of bad news.
 Right?
 The bad news is kind of the same bad news no matter who we're talking about, which is, again, computers are garbage.
 Especially software.
 All software is trash.
 So, the basic problem that everyone faces is no matter kind of what